pragmatico/spring-boot-samples/hibernate-validation/README.md

 There are 2 samples
 - one to validate a request which is a POJO
-- another to validate a request which is a list of POJOs, @Valid doesn't work in paramenters that are Iterable and the example is using a wrapper for the list
+- another to validate a request which is a list of POJOs, @Valid doesn't work in paramenters that are Iterable and the example is using a generic wrapper for the list

 ---